You’ve heard of CBD, but have you heard of CBN?

-CBN is one of the many chemical compounds found in cannabis plants.
+CBN stands for Cannabinol and is one of the many chemical compounds found in cannabis plants.
 What makes CBN so interesting is that it is formed when THC ages and breaks down.

 CBN is one of the newer compounds to be studied and marketed within the cannabis plant.
 You can see CBN popping up in many of the same places that you find CBD.
 It’s showing up as an edible, in vape pens, and in other products.

 CBN is currently linked with a few potential health benefits.
-This compound is currently connected to help as a sleep aid, pain reliever, and with certain neuroprotective properties.
+This compound is known for having the following:

 Let’s take a closer look at how CBN is made and the potential benefits of this compound.